-This flavor-packed vegan puttanesca is made from whole plant food ingredients.
+This flavor-packed Vegan Spaghetti alla Puttanesca is made from whole plant food ingredients.
 It's deliciously hearty, protein-packed, high in fiber, oil-free, nut-free, and soy-free.
 This meal is healthy comfort food at its finest!

 What you need to make this vegan puttanesca